 catheter related complication

-Under systemic application of alteplase (i.e. high dose in thrombo-embolic indications), the following dose-independent side effects have been reported:
+Under systemic application of alteplase (i.e. high dose in thrombo-embolic indications), the following dose-independent adverse reactions have been reported:

 Immune system disorders

 hypersensitivity reactions (e.g. rash, urticaria, bronchospasm, angio-oedema, hypotension, shock)*